-- You should be given information on the nature and progress of any enquiries - All concerns will be treated in confidence.
-During the process of investigating the matter, every effort will be made to keep the identity of those raising the concern unknown, except to the minimum number of individuals practicable - Your Club Welfare Officer, County Welfare Officer and the ECB have a responsibility to protect you from harassment or victimisation - No action will be taken against you if the concern proves to be unfounded and was raised in good faith - Malicious allegations may be considered a disciplinary offence
+- You should be given relevant information on the nature and progress of enquiries; - All concerns will be treated in confidence.
+During the process of investigating the matter, every effort will be made to keep the identity of those raising the concern unknown, except to the minimum number of individuals practicable; - The Club Safeguarding Officer, County Welfare officer and the ECB have a responsibility to protect you from harassment or victimisation; - No action will be taken against you if the concern proves to be unfounded and was raised in good faith; - Malicious allegations may be considered a disciplinary offence.